facebook/docusaurus/website/versioned_docs/version-2.0.0-beta.4/migration/migration-translated-sites.md

 This way, you wouldn't need to create a new Crowdin project, transfer the translation memory, apply pre-translations, and try to fix the pre-translations errors.

-You could create a Crowdin branch for Docusaurus v2, where you upload the v2 sources, and merge the Crowdin branch to master once ready.
+You could create a Crowdin branch for Docusaurus v2, where you upload the v2 sources, and merge the Crowdin branch to main once ready.

 ### Use Git instead of Crowdin {#use-git-instead-of-crowdin}